-The F1 UE context management function supports the establishment of the necessary overall initial UE context.
+The F1 UE context management function supports the establishment of the F1 UE context.

-The establishment of the overall initial UE context is initiated by the gNB-CU
+The establishment of the F1 UE context is initiated by the gNB-CU and accepted or rejected by the gNB-DU based on admission control criteria regarding the gNB-DU resources.